Kayli/logspub/philosophy/philosophy-people.md

   - pantheism - god and world are the same: extreme version of immanent notion
   - panentheism - god has world (nature) in it, but god is more than nature
   - transcendent - god is separate from the world
-- german idealists were heavily influenced by Spinoza, as well as religious thought
+- german idealists were heavily influenced by spinoza, as well as religious thought
-- einstein said that his god was mostly like Spinoza's god
+- einstein said that his god was mostly like spinoza's god

+## blaise pascal 1623-1662

+- was a french mathematician, physicist, inventor, writer, and christian philosopher
+- pascal's wager: an argument in favor of belief in god based on probability theory and utility
+- criticism of casuistic reasoning
+  - casuistry: method of resolving moral problems by applying theoretical rules to specific cases
+  - church was concerned that casuistry method of thought may undermine its authority

 ## wilhelm leibniz 1646–1716